nacloos/similarity-repository/README.md

 score = metric2.fit_score(X, Y)
 ```

+## Contributing

+We use CUE to write typed configurations.
+CUE can be easily transformed to or from YAML configs (CUE is a superset of YAML and JSON).

 <!--
 ## Organization of the Repository
 Here is an overview of the files and directories: